-Once the message has been received hormones will normally detach and travel through the blood system to the liver, where they are metabolised and becomes ‘inactivated’ through the livers processes and should stay inactivated as it's being processed through the intestine to eventually be excreted through the stool.
+Once the message has been received, hormones will normally detach and travel through the blood system to the liver, where they are metabolised and becomes ‘inactivated’ through the livers processes and should stay inactivated as it's being processed through the intestine to eventually be excreted through the stool.

 Now, this is where one of the problems can occur.
-If the liver is not metabolising hormones well, then these hormones pass through the liver un-metabolised and have a duplicate effect.
+If the liver is not metabolising hormones well, then these hormones pass through the liver still ‘activated’ and are reabsorbed into the bloodstream via the gut.

 - Weight gain